indexdata/localindices/doc/mike-notes.md

 purposes, Solr (as configured by `lui-solr`) will be used.

-The `lui-solr` package contains its own WAR files for Solr, so there is on need to install Solr separately.
+The `lui-solr` package contains its own WAR files for Solr, so there is no need to install Solr separately.
 (I don't understand why we're doing this.
 Why not just depend on a Solr package?)

 Compilation is managed by Maven, so should be possible without using